-- 66. The 1:30 pm timing of the meeting made it difficult or impossible for people with work or school responsibilities to attend the meeting.
-This was the only public hearing on redistricting held by the Commissioners Court. - 67.
-All of the Commissioners Court members except Precinct 4 Commissioner Ken Clark were in attendance. - 68.
-Approximately 150 to 200 people attended the meeting, crowding into the North County Annex building's meeting room, which could only seat approximately 70 people. - 69.
-More than 40 community members, including members of the County NAACP Branches, spoke at the meeting, criticizing the redistricting process and the racially discriminatory effect of the two map proposals.
-Several brought signs criticizing the maps as discriminatory. - 70.
-Many members of the public heard about the hearing only through word of mouth or social media due to the efforts of community members and organizations, including the County NAACP Branches. - 71.
-Members of the public reported having difficulty accessing or parking at the North County Annex building due to construction in the building's parking lot. - 72.
-Accessibility issues continued inside the building, where members of the public, overcrowded in the small room, had to spill into the hallway, where no seating was provided, even for elderly or disabled attendees. - 73.
-The County Judge and Commissioners did not use microphones when speaking, and no microphones were provided for the public to provide comment, making it difficult for attendees to hear any statements.
+- 71. The Galveston County Courthouse location was available for use, and no reason was provided to the public as to why the annex building was used in lieu of the regular meeting place. - 72.
+The 1:30 pm timing of the meeting made it difficult or impossible for people with work or school responsibilities to attend the meeting.
+This was the only public hearing on redistricting held by the Commissioners Court. - 73.
+All of the Commissioners Court members except Precinct 4 Commissioner Ken Clark were in attendance. - 74.
+Approximately 150 to 200 people attended the meeting, crowding into the North County Annex building's meeting room, which could only seat approximately 70 people. - 75.
+More than 40 community members, including members of the County NAACP Branches such as Plaintiffs Courville and Phillips, spoke at the meeting, criticizing the redistricting process and the racially discriminatory effect of the two map proposals.
+Several brought signs criticizing the maps as discriminatory. - 76.
+Many members of the public heard about the hearing only through word of mouth or social media due to the efforts of community members and organizations, including the County NAACP Branches. - 77.
+Many members of Plaintiff organizations and other civically engaged members of the African American and Latino communities, including Plaintiff Compian, were unable to attend due to the time, location, and inadequate notice of the meeting. - 78.
+Members of the public reported having difficulty accessing or parking at the North County Annex building due to construction in the building's parking lot.

-- 74. Many members of the public spoke in support of longtime Precinct 3 Commissioner Holmes and in opposition to eliminating Precinct 3 as a minority-opportunity precinct and the opaque, rushed process for proposing maps and soliciting public comment. - 75.
-Commissioner Holmes also spoke out against the injustice of the map proposals to the County's communities of color and its dilutive effect on voters of color. - 76.
+- 79. Accessibility issues continued inside the building, where members of the public, overcrowded in the small room, had to spill into the hallway, where no seating was provided, even for elderly or disabled attendees. - 80.
+The County Judge and Commissioners did not use microphones when speaking, and no microphones were provided for the public to provide comment, making it difficult for attendees to hear any statements. - 81.
+Many members of the public spoke in support of longtime Precinct 3 Commissioner Holmes and in opposition to eliminating Precinct 3 as a minority-opportunity precinct and the opaque, rushed process for proposing maps and soliciting public comment. - 82.
+Commissioner Holmes also spoke out against the injustice of the map proposals to the County's communities of color and its dilutive effect on voters of color. - 83.
 He specifically stated that "Precinct 3 is the only precinct in the county where minority voters have the ability to elect their candidate of choice, and is the only precinct currently represented by a minority commissioner.
-So, you know this is the same playbook that happened in 2012." - 77.
+So, you know this is the same playbook that happened in 2012." - 84.
 Commissioner Holmes offered two alternative precinct maps which would have complied with federal one-person one-vote standards while preserving Precinct 3 as a precinct in which non-Anglo voters could elect their candidate of choice for commissioner.
-The other commissioners refused to consider or vote on Commissioner Holmes's proposals. - 78.
-On a 3-1 vote, with only Commissioner Holmes voting against, the Commissioners Court adopted Proposal 2, which completely rearranged the prior precincts and eliminated the only precinct that would perform for a coalition of minority voters. - 79.
-No Commissioner or the County Judge responded to allegations of racial discrimination at the hearing. - 80.
-No Commissioner or the County Judge explained why they preferred Map Proposal 2 over Map Proposal 1, which would have maintained Precinct 3 as a majority-minority precinct, at the hearing.
+The other commissioners refused to consider or vote on Commissioner Holmes's proposals.

-&lt;sup>3 Galveston County Commissioners Court Special Meeting (Nov.
-12, 2021), https://livestream.com/accounts/21068106/events/6315620/videos/227296657?origin=stream\live&mixpanel\id=15 5bc7a4b81353-090e1476be26ec-404c0628-140000-155bc7a4b821a6&acc\id=30028131&medium=email.
+3 Galveston County Commissioners Court Special Meeting (Nov.
+12, 2021), https://livestream.com/accounts/21068106/events/6315620/videos/227296657?origin=stream_live&mixpanel_id=15 5bc7a4b81353-090e1476be26ec-404c0628-140000-155bc7a4b821a6&acc_id=30028131&medium=email.